Kavisha4/Sahaj_Backend_APIs/README.md

 * To test your code locally run following command
   * npm install
   * npm test
-* Code needs to be tested via github?
-Execute following commands in the terminal location of your repository
+* Code needs to be tested via github Execute following commands in the terminal location of your repository
   * git add .
   * git commit -m 'any message regarding your changes'
   * git push